NYU-Molecular-Pathology/oncomine_automation/README.md

-# A Short Guide to Oncomine Automation
+# User Guide to Oncomine Automation
-## Objective
+## Workflow from run initiation to review of annotated variants
 * Annotate variants from oncomine annotator
 * Focus on variants of interest
 * Visualize and interpret variants